viniciustoni/scc-examples/README.md

 # Scenarios

-## Controllers divide by profile and folder
+## Controllers divide by profile or packages

 **Check sales-products module for this scenario.**